Vivian Woodward: Olympic career

 Woodward captained Great Britain to gold medals at the 1908 Olympics in London and then in Stockholm in 1912, scoring three goals in 1908, including one in the final, and other two in 1912.

 Military career

 He joined the 17th Battalion of the Middlesex Regiment.
-This was one of the Pals battalions formed during the early stages of World War I. It was known as a "Footballers Battalion" and it included many members of Woodward's former team Tottenham Hotspur.
+This was one of the pals battalions formed during the early stages of World War I. It was known as a "Football Battalion" and it included many members of Woodward's former team Tottenham Hotspur.
 He served on the Western Front and was wounded in 1916.
-He attained the rank of Captain.
+He attained the rank of captain.